Tuesday, May 30, 2023

 The only thing lacking on the album is a good slow song, maybe a ballad, to break up the songs and give listeners a breather.

-The Prog dog score is 4.5 out of 5 bones.
+The Prog dog score is 4.5 out of 5 paws.
 This is a modern benchmark of upbeat lo-fi indie achievement- a fun retro-feeling album that doesn't know when to quit (not to mention it's my prog-party go-to album)!

 https://dreammachine432.bandcamp.com/album/living-the-dream